JohnLCaron/rlauxe/docs/SamplePopulations.md

 2. When the cards are divided into batches that have only one Style.
 3. When each ballot has a known Style.

-In the real world, we have partitions: precincts, counties, possible other districts.
-These have distinct lists of contests.
+In the real world, we have partitions: precincts, counties, other administrative districts.
+These partition have distinct lists of contests.
 Consider the case where the physical ballots can be matched to their style by knowing their partition.
-Perhaps given the ballot id, we can look up the partition and card style.
+Pr perhaps given the ballot id, we can look up the partition and card style.

-For the same audit and contest, you could have different batches with different values of hasExactContests.
+For the same audit and contest, one could have different batches with different values of hasExactContests.
 For example, one precinct has a single Style containing contest c, and another has multiple Styles, not all of which contain contest c.

-Its worth noting that the EA (election authority) knows the card style for every voter and ballot.
+Its worth noting that the EA (election authority) always knows the card style for every voter and ballot.
+But in the process of anonymizing ballots for privacy, the information is not kept.
-So we are dealing with the limitations of associating CardStyles with the anonymous physical ballots and scanned cvrs.

 ### multi-card ballots, Polling audit (MoreStyle section 5)